ece362-purdue/proton-labs/lab7-uart/README.md

 - It uses `strtok` to tokenize the input string into arguments, using space as the delimiter.
 It does this continually until no tokens are left, or until `argc` reaches 10.
 Increment `argc` for each token found, and store the token in `argv[argc]`.
 - It then calls `cmd_gpio(argc, argv)` to handle the command.

-Here are some examples from our end that you'll want to check your functionality against (the last one is a valid [test](https://news.ycombinator.com/item?id=25851770) for an unknown command):
+Here are some examples from our end that you'll want to check your functionality against (the last one is a valid [test](https://news.ycombinator.com/item?id=25851770) for an unknown command).
+Some of these commands are supposed to turn on/off LEDs on your Proton, so watch it carefully!

 ```
 username's Peripheral Command Shell (PCS)